emacs-eask/cli/docs/content/en/FAQ/_index.md

 pinging sources too many times.
 Then the source could block your IP for few minutes.

-You can either wait for few minutes so the source has unlock you from their black list.
-Or wait for the back up archives to update to the latest version.
+You can either wait for few minutes for the source to remove you from their black list.
+Or wait for the backup archives to update to the latest version.
 The backup archives repository is [here](https://github.com/emacs-eask/archives).

 ## ❓ Why am I getting the error package is not installable?